Christine Holmström Lind

 - Social value creation in MNCs

-Social value creation - a study on MNCs involvement in social innovation
+Social value creation - a study on MNCs involvement in social value added activities

 The Impact of foreign MNC Subsidiaries on local firms - a network perspective